CovHackSoc/demos/2018/docker-2018-03-13/README.md

 include your username.

 Builds are done by: `docker build -t <IMAGE NAME> <PATH TO DOCKERFILE>`.
 If the Dockerfile is in the current directory, you just need to make it `.`.
-This is a standard UNIX conventions.
+This works with most UNIX utils.

 Most of Dockers commands come from the names of UNIX commands that do the same thing, such as `ls` listing, `rm` removing and `ps` showing running processes.